 Tune in to YouTube

-From cooking hacks and art classes, to make-up tips and music lessons, practice a new skill from the comfort of your own home using YouTube tutorials.
+From cooking tips and art classes, to make-up advice and music lessons, practice a new skill from the comfort of your own home using YouTube tutorials.
 There’s a massive range of vids: football fans could up their game by trying the Freekickerz channel; Italian-American chef Laura Vitale shares a huge range of cooking tutorials suitable for beginners and more advanced cooks; or, if you’re feeling crafty, The Craft Channel is packed with tutorials to get you making-and-doing, from geometric potato printing to origami gift bags.

 Many creative skills, including painting, writing and sewing, are taught for free through events at local libraries, community centres and independent cafes.
 Next time you’re visiting, ask about sessions taking place, or look out for flyers and posters.